Niji

 [ui]

-The [ui] section defines colors for graphical interfaces.
-It also contains the
+The [ui] section is used for color overrides for graphical interfaces.
+It

 | Option | Description |